 Process maps help you to understand and to communicate the activities, or

 steps, in a process.
-They also help you to see the relationship between inputs
+Process maps also help you to see the relationship between

-and outputs in a process and to identify key decision points and uncover rework
+inputs and outputs in a process, identify key decision points, and uncover

 outputs of each step in the process?

 - Which steps are the